Ericsson/codechecker/tools/report-converter/README.md

 positional arguments:
   file                  Code analyzer output result file which will be parsed
                         and used to generate a CodeChecker report directory.
-                        If this parameter is not given the standard input will be used.

 optional arguments:
   -h, --help            show this help message and exit